develop-build-deploy/develop-build-deploy.com/content/tutorials/healthy-continuous-delivery-infrastructure-as-code.md

 ---
 date: 2018-01-17T16:13:00+01:00
 lastmod: 2018-01-17T16:13:00+01:00
+title: "Healthy Continuous Delivery: Infrastructure-as-Code"
-title: The Five Pillars of a healthy Continuous Delivery setup
+description: 'How the Infrastructure-as-Code approach leads to better systems management - Part of "The Five Pillars of a healthy Continuous Delivery setup" series'
 authors: ["manuelkiessling"]
-tags:
-  - authors
-slug: the-five-pillars-of-a-healthy-continuous-delivery-setup
+slug: healthy-continuous-delivery-infrastructure-as-code
 ---

+## Preface

+This is part one in a five parts series.

 ## Introduction

 The goal of this project is to teach you how to build successful Continuous Delivery setups for your software products.
-The goal of this post is to create a shared understanding of the different practices and principles that together are the foundation for Continuous Delivery setups that are stable, maintainable, and adaptable.
+The goal of this introductionary series is to create a shared understanding of the different practices and principles that together are the foundation of Continuous Delivery setups that are stable, maintainable, and adaptable.

-I call these *the Five Pillars of a healthy Continuous Delivery setup*.
+I call these *The Five Pillars of a healthy Continuous Delivery setup*.

 These pillars are:

 * Infrastructure-as-Code
 * Immutable Servers
-* Zero-Downtime Blue-Green Deployment
+* Zero-Downtime Blue/Green Deployment
 * Software Tests
 * Software-based database Migrations

 This is not an ordered list.
 All five practices and principles are equally important for a successful setup, and they reinforce each other to form a working whole.

-Let's have a closer look at each:
+In this first post, we look at **Infrastructure-as-Code**.

 ## Infrastructure-as-Code